Linda Tripp: 'Whistleblower' Losing its Meaning Due to Impeachment Madness | Breitbart

 But in this unprecedented hyper partisan world in which we now find ourselves, other heretofore unheard of possibilities begin to rear their ugly heads .
 And we must face, however reluctantly, that a political operative with a partisan agenda, in fact, possibly a card carrying coup member, can also be cloaked in the federal protections provided to whistleblowers.
 And shouldn’t be.

 At its core, it’s all about patterns.
-Beginning on Election day November 2016 an attempt at a soft coup coup d’état began in earnest.
+Beginning on Election day November 2016 an attempt at a soft coup d’état began in earnest.
 But it actually began long before.
 Startling and unprecedented, this orchestrated endeavor was both systematic and systemic.
 The media and the Democrats (I repeat myself) have worked tirelessly toward this end hand in hand with the very real “Deep State”.
 In a burst of Hillary’s favorite method, they used the politics of personal destruction to attempt to destroy Trump.
 And the pattern began.

 The calls for impeachment began before he even finished his oath of office.
 It has continued every single day since.
 Not a day has gone by where some Democrat or talking head hasn’t called for impeachment.
 As unprecedented as this is, this pattern continues unabated to this day.